 Many other reasonable theories have been proposed.
 Some scholars have suggested that the geoglyphs represent Nasca deities, or formed a calendar for farming, or represented ceremonial walkways.
 Because some of the lines do seem to direct people to Cahuachi, a Nasca religious center and pilgrimage destination, it seems possible that ancient Nasca people walked the lines.
 It is also possible that Nasca people ritually danced on the lines, perhaps in connection with shamanism and the use of hallucinogens.
-The geoglyphs, particularly the early animals which are clearly spaced apart from each other, may also have strengthened group identity and reinforced social interaction patterns as individual groups of people may each have tended or “owned” one of the geoglyphs, perhaps ritually cleaning (sweeping) the pathways as part of the responsibility of ownership.
+The geoglyphs, particularly the early animals which are clearly spaced apart from each other, may also have strengthened group identity and reinforced social interaction patterns as individual groups of people may each have tended or “owned” one of the geoglyphs,

 A discredited theory proposed that the geoglyphs are the result of alien contact.
 While this is sensationalist and helped to secure the popular fame of the Nasca geoglyphs, there is no evidence to support this assertion.
 Archaeologists and scientists have rejected this proposal and it is important to recognize the implication of this theory is that the Nasca people needed the influence of aliens peoples to create their geoglyphs.
 We know that the technology to manufacture the geoglyphs was available to the Nasca people and that they had a social system that was fully capable of organizing and producing large geoglyphs.
 We also know that the designs are consistent with other art forms native to Nasca culture.

 Farming, fertility, and water?